Age-NteK/Age-NteK/README.md

 My innovative approach shines through creative problem-solving and adaptable design, complemented by a firm command of user interface (UI) and user experience (UX) principles to achieve optimal interactions.

-As a passionate and adaptable collaborator, I am confident that I can contribute **exceptional value** to any team and project.
+As a **passionate and adaptable collaborator**, I am confident that I can contribute **exceptional value** to any team and project.
 I am fully committed and excited to embrace new challenges, and I am certain that, through collaborative effort, we will achieve impactful outcomes that **exceed expectations**.

 ## **Experience**